 In HTML, a paragraph always starts on a new line — but what if you want text within a paragraph to start on a new line?
-In that case, you’ll need to create a line break.
+In that case, you’ll need to create an HTML line break.

-Let’s take a closer look at this HTML element and how to use it.
+Let’s take a closer look at this HTML element and how to use it below.

 What is a line break in HTML?